 There is no charge to the public for the Messenger service; the annual cost to an organization is 20¢ per subscriber for the first 1,000, then 10¢ per subscriber thereafter.
 Click here for sample text you can use to explain to the public how to sign up for FlashAlert Messenger.

-Click on the link and choose your region to see annual fees for unlimited use (September-August billing cycle, pro-rated after January 1).
+Click on the link and choose your region to see annual fees for unlimited use (September-August billing cycle, pro-rated after November 1).
 View fee schedule.

 Take FlashAlert for a test drive.
 Click here for a “dummy” zone.